NeuroCognitiveImagingLab/NCIL-Working-Website/index.md

 title: Home
 ---

-# The NeuroCognitive Imaging Lab
+# NeuroCognitive Imaging Lab (NCIL)

-The NeuroCognitive Imaging Lab (NCIL) at Dalhousie University is devoted to improving quality of life through brain research.
-The ultimate goal of the lab is to help people live healthier, happier, and more productive lives.
-To this end, our activities follow a cycle including basic research, active participation in clinical settings, clinical research, and knowledge translation and commercialization.
+We are a resaerch laboratory housed in the Department of Psychology and Neuroscience at Dalhousie University in Halifax, NS, Canada.
+NCIL is devoted to improving quality of life through brain research.
+The ultimate goal of our research is to help people live healthier, happier, and more productive lives.
+We follow a cycle including basic research, active participation in clinical settings, clinical research, and knowledge translation and commercialization.

 {:.center}